Why Strategic Plans Fail to Get Executed

 Creating an accountability chart helps get the right structure in place by forcing leadership to address any people issues that are impeding success.

-Often, leaders subconsciously try to cheat this process one of two ways to avoid making the really tough decisions.
-Either they put a person in a seat that is an incredible performer, but doesn’t live the core values.
-Or, they place a person who lives the core values and is loved by people throughout the organization, but isn’t a good fit for the role.
+Often, leaders subconsciously try to cheat this process in one of two ways to avoid making the really tough decisions.
+Either they put a person in a seat that is an incredible performer, but doesn’t live the core values, or they place a person who lives the core values and is loved by people throughout the organization, but isn’t a good fit for the role.
 Both mistakes will ultimately impede the success of the organization and its strategic plan.
-Only with the right people in the right seats can the plan get successfully executed.
+Only with the right people in the right seats can the plan be successfully executed.

 Roadblock 2: Trying to Tackle Too Much All at Once

 We often tell our clients, “You will significantly overestimate what you can achieve in one year.”
 This isn’t to be a buzzkill.
 It is to help teams identify realistic goals that will keep the team engaged and feeling successful.
 All too often, leadership teams are comprised of the people who have visionary ideas and the risk tolerance to give them a try.
 As a result, these teams are susceptible to two potentially fatal flaws of execution.
 First, their vision may not align with their capacity to deliver, and they wind up being spread too thin.
 Second, they might chase every good idea that comes their way rather than staying focused on their goals, and they wind up being spread too thin.